stanislavbrtna/SDA_OS/Docs/Handbook.md

 Subprocess will be launched after the current application returns from its *update* function.
 When strings are passed as arguments, their total size must not exceed APP_ARG_STR_LEN define (2048 by default).
+Also be carefull when passing string expressions, they will be passed to the child process after the update function returns and could be garbage collected in the meantime.
+So prefferably pass string constants or global variables.

 Return: None
 ##### Enable launching subprocess from cwd